rdanutalexandru1993/linuxProfileConfig/README.md

 # linuxProfileConfig
-A collection of scripts and utils used to configure my linux system after reinstall
+A collection of scripts and utils used to configure linux system after reinstall